Moong Dal Pakoda Recipe (Moong Dal Bhajiya)

 Soaked moong dala nd little water aded to a blender.

 Blend to make a slightly coarse paste.
-Add a few more tablespoon of water if required to make the paste.
+Add a few more tablespoons of water if required to make the paste.

 Coarse paste made.